-Brazil has withdrawn its bid to host the 2023 Women’s World Cup ahead of this month’s vote.
+Brazil has withdrawn its bid to host the FIFA women’s world cup 2023 ahead of this month’s vote.

 The Brazilian Football Confederation (CBF) announced the statement on Monday, with the vote to decide the hosts set to be held on June 25.

-It leaves three bids remaining – Australia and New Zealand, Columbia and Japan.
+It leaves three bids remaining for FIFA women’s world cup 2023– Australia and New Zealand, Columbia and Japan.

 The federation said the move was due to the tough economic condition, caused by the coronavirus pandemic.

-It also added that it would be unfavoured due to hosting several big events in recent years.
+It also added that it would be unfavored due to hosting several big events in recent years.

 Brazil hosted the 2014 FIFA World Cup, 2016 Olympics and the 2019 Copa America.